lisaross/tana-beginners/memory-bank/content-workflow-guide.md

-# Content Workflow Guide for "Tana for Real People"
+# Content Workflow Guide for "Tana Simplified: Digital Organization for Everyone"

-This guide outlines the complete content workflow process for creating the "Tana for Real People" guide, using GitHub for content management and version control.
+This guide outlines the complete content workflow process for creating the "Tana Simplified: Digital Organization for Everyone" guide, using GitHub for content management and version control.

 ## Content Development Lifecycle